Leek railway station (Churnet Valley Railway): Original station

 The original station opened in 1849 by the North Staffordshire Railway on the Churnet Valley Line.

-Passenger services though Leek were withdrawn in stages, ceasing entirely in 1965.
-Freight services ceased in 1970..
+Passenger services through Leek were withdrawn in stages, ceasing entirely in 1965.
+Freight services ceased in 1970.

 Preservation and reopening of the Churnet Valley Line

 Plans were first mooted to re-open Leek as a heritage railway as far back as 1970 when services were first curtailed, but following the council's short notice demolition of Leek station and the threat to Cheddleton in 1973, these plans were shelved and efforts concentrated on Cheddleton.
 The remaining Churnet Valley Line from Oakamoor Sidings to Leek Brook Junction was mothballed in 1988, and taken over by the Churnet Valley Railway in 1996.
 It has always been stated that the long-term aim was to restore services to Leek eventually.